• Skip to primary navigation

 Jump to Recipe

-Sometimes, I use Boston butt (moksal,목살, in Korean) or picnic shoulder (apdarisal, 앞다리살, in Korean), which also works nicely.
+Sometimes, I use Boston butt (moksal, 목살) or picnic shoulder (apdarisal, 앞다리살), which also works nicely.
 If you’re using a big roast cut, simply cut it into 2 to 3 thick strips so the seasoning can better penetrate the meat.

 Speaking of the seasoning, I used a tablespoon of doenjang (Korean fermented soybean paste) along with garlic, ginger, salt and pepper.
 Doenjang is commonly used in Korean cooking to flavor pork, and I also use it for the boiled version of this pork belly.
 You can omit it and simply use more salt if you want (I do that sometimes).